 Academic Lead and Director of Research and Development for NHS Tayside

-Dr Jacob George, MB ChB, MRCP, MD is a senior clinical lecturer, consultant physician in clinical pharmacology and acute medicine.
-He is a trials expert and the Tayside representative of the Scottish Medicines Consortium.
+Prof Jacob George, MB ChB, MRCP, MD is Professor of Cardiovascular Medicine and Therapeutics, Hon.
+Consultant Physician & Clinical Pharmacologist and Chair of the Medicines Advisory Group.
+He is Director of TASC and recently appointed as an International Expert Member of the Malaysian Scientific Review Panel for Phase I Clinical Trials.
+Prof George is the Tayside representative of the Scottish Medicines Consortium.
 To date, Dr George has attracted in excess of £1.2m research funding.

 Consultant in Palliative Medicine and Palliative Care Clinical Lead for NHS Tayside

 Dr Deans Buchanan, MB ChB, BSc (Hons), M.D., FRCP.
 Clinical lead for Palliative care research in NHS Tayside and consultant in Palliative care medicine.
-He has published widely and the co-director for the Dundee University MPH programme.
-Dr Buchanan is a civic co-sponsor of the project.
+He has published widely and the co-director for the Dundee University MPH programme and co-lead of the Macmillan Tayside Palliative and End of Life Care Managed Care Network.
+Dr Buchanan is the Palliative Medicine Special advisor to the Scottish Government Health & Social care Directorate and the Chief Medical Officer.

 Steering Group Primary Care Lead